-On the 24rd of April 2013 this year the tragedy happened in Rana Plaza.
+On the 24rd of April 2013 a tragedy happened in Rana Plaza.

 "Rana Plaza, a building in Bangladesh, housed a number of garment factories, employing around 5,000 people.
 The people in this building were manufacturing clothing for many of the biggest global fashion brands.
 More than 1,100 people died in the collapse and another 2,500 were injured, making it the fourth largest industrial disaster in history.
 The victims were mostly young women." - Official Fashion Revolution Website